Axway/mft-convert/content/en/docs/TransferCFT/overview_intro/suite_architecture.md

 #### API Portal

 API Portal is a self-service portal that enables client application developers to browse and consume APIs for use in their applications, whether they be mobile, social media, web, or traditional applications.
 API Portal enables engagement with both internal and external application developers to promote APIs for consumption.
 It enables new go to market channels in the digital economy.

+#### {{< TransferCFT/suitevariablesFlowManager  >}}

+Axway Flow Manager gives you the ability to deploy globally while controlling flows centrally, and to empower business users with self-service MFT capabilities.
+Out-of-the-box templates can increase the operational efficiency of your data exchange ecosystem, reduce time to revenue, and streamline and standardize your file transfer needs.

 #### {{< TransferCFT/suitevariablesCentralGovernanceName  >}}